DerGuru/The-Resonant/New Chapters/Part4/P4-01_New_Beginning.md

 As the seasons changed, so did the students.
 They grew stronger, more skilled, and increasingly aware of the responsibilities that came with their abilities.

-One evening, as the sun set, casting a golden hue over the warehouse, Jason gathered the students.
+One evening, as the sun set casting a golden hue over the warehouse, Jason gathered the students for an important discussion.

 "You have all come so far," he began, emotion tightening his throat.
 "But with this growth comes a greater responsibility.
 You are not just learning for yourselves but for those who cannot.
 For those who will come after you.
 We are building a legacy, a network of support and knowledge that will transcend us.
 This is the true power of what we do."